Elk antipredator behavior: Change in diet

-Elk (Cervus elaphus) are special herbivores in that they require both grazing and browsing.
-Grazing consists of eating grasses usually in open areas with the head in a downwards position.
-Browsing normally means eating more woody plants and more shrub leaves and stems.
+Elk (Cervus canadensis) are herbivores that subsist on both grazing and browsing.
 Consuming browse mitigates the risk of predation, as the animal can avoid being in an open area with its head down.
 Because of this, one of the elks’ anti-predatory behaviors is shifting from a large majority of grazing to browsing more.
 This change in diet is closely linked with the elk's habitat change from open grasslands to the edges of tree lines and woody areas.

-For example, in Yellowstone National Park, studies have found that on days when elk sense wolves nearby, the herbivores would retreat to the edge of the forest.
+In Yellowstone National Park, studies have found that when elk sense wolves nearby, the herbivores retreat to the edge of the forest.
 This in turn means that they do not have the opportunity to eat the grasses they desire but instead must browse more often when they sense the presence of wolves.

 This change in diet and habitat provides further safety in the winter, where the more open areas of the elk's habitat are covered in snow.
 This can restrict movement and therefore make the elk more vulnerable to becoming prey to the carnivores in the area when they cannot easily escape.
-These snowy areas encourage elk to move to under the trees, where the branches act as a cover from the snow.
+These snowy areas encourage elk to move to under tree cover.
 This move will also cause them to increase the amount of browsing time when snow is heavy, compared to normal browse to graze ratios.